thelukasssheee/CarND-PID-Control-Project-P9/README.md

 Furthermore, it would be an option to have controller parameters dependent on drive speed, curve radius and - for real life situations - ambient conditions, road conditions etc. Especially, the wobbling / oscillating driving behavior would be not at all acceptable for passengers.

-I'm looking forward to the next project with an MPC controller, which might solve these issues altogether!
+I'm looking forward to the next project with an MPC controller, which might solve these shortcomings altogether!